jeffschoonover416/jeffschoonover.dev-source/posts/2020/11/concepts-router-step-link.md

 Jackson recommends using existing concepts whenever possible to avoid confusion.
 Do your best to make your program work the same way other programs work, with the same vocabulary whenever possible.
 Maybe routers and steps are like folders and files.
 A folder may have many layers of other folders inside it, and each folder can have lots of files, but a file does not have folders or other files inside it.
 A router is actually a special kind of folder, in that it allows defined associations between steps and other tasks rather than just grouping them into one collection.
 So a router consists of steps, links, other routers, and any metadata associated with it (such as file attachments, notes, whether it is completed, etc).

 Jackson has a useful table (see the Fall 2020 lecture slides on [concept design rules](https://canvas.mit.edu/courses/4415/pages/tuesday-10-slash-13-concept-design-rules?module_item_id=146785)) for defining concepts that includes its name, purpose, structure, actions, and operational principle.
+There should be one purpose per concept, and one concept per purpose otherwise things will get confusing.
 As an example he defines the concept of Label in Gmail (I am paraphrasing so any mistake is mine):

 1. Name: Label
 2. Purpose: Organize items for easy retrieval